Spirit Airlines Stock Pops on Fresh Analyst Upgrade

 On the charts, the security has bounced off a May 12, more than one-year low of $15.94, but this rally lost steam at the $23 level.
 Shares have broken through pressure from the 60-day moving average this week, and are today eyeing a fifth-straight close above this trendline.
 Year-to-date, though, SAVE is down 33.3%.

 Options bulls are also chiming in, with 2,757 calls across the tape so far, which is double the intraday average, compared to just 367 puts.
 Most popular is the July 25 call, followed by the weekly 6/10 22.50-strike.
-New positions are being opened at the latter, which will expire at today's close.7 Manufacturing Stocks That Will Overcome Current Difficulties
+New positions are being opened at the latter, which will expire at today's close.7 Health Care Stocks to Buy Even if the Economy Gets Sick

 .